 At the end of every lab (about once every two weeks) you will be assigned to write up one of the experimental problems.
 Your report must present a clear and accurate account of what you and your group members did, the results you obtained, and what the results mean.
 A report is not to be copied or fabricated.
-Copying someone else's work constitutes scientific fraud!
-To make sure no one gets in that habit, such behavior will be treated in the same manner as cheating on a test: a failing grade for the course and possible expulsion from the University.
-It should describe your predictions, your experiences, your observations, your measurements, and your conclusions.
+To do so constitutes Scientific Fraud.
+To make sure no one gets in that habit, such behavior will be treated in the same manner as cheating on a test: A failing grade for the course and possible expulsion from the University.
+Your lab report should describe your predictions, your experiences, your observations, your measurements, and your conclusions.
 A description of the lab report format is discussed at the end of this introduction.
-Each lab report is due, without fail, within two days of the end of that lab.
+Each lab report is due within two days of the end of that lab.